klas-genestack/github-trac/README.md

 1. When you clone your GitHub repositories for Trac, make sure that you use `git clone --mirror`.
 If you use `git clone --bare`, your Trac repository will *not* resync properly after a changeset.
-2. The name given to your repository in Trac *must* match the name of the repository on GitHub.
+2. The name given to your repository in Trac *must* match the name of the repository on GitHub if you want to perform auto-resync.

 Code browser and changeset viewer
 ---------------------------------